The Lively Blog

 There are two different ways you can support your employees’ commutes: through a pre-tax commuter benefit and a post-tax commuter benefit.
 You can offer both or one as they cover different types of expenses.

-The pre-tax commuter benefit account allows employees to contribute money pre-tax for commuting expenses like mass transit and parking near the office.
+The pre-tax commuter benefit account allows employees to contribute money pre-tax for commuting expenses like mass transit and parking near the office up to the monthly IRS limit.
 Since the money is contributed pre-tax, this benefit can potentially save employees hundreds of dollars in tax liabilities.

 The pre-tax benefit accounts typically function like this: